Skip Breadcrumb Links

 What human rights protection does Canada offer?

-Human rights are an important part of Canadian law.
+Human rights are legally protected by all levels of government in Canada and are an important part of Canadian law.

 The Charter is part of the Canadian constitution.
 This means the federal government cannot easily make changes to it.
 It is also stronger than any laws the provinces or territories create.